Wyangala: Removal of waterslides

-Possible closure of school
+Closure of school

-In 2015, only 5 students were attending Wyangala Dam Public School.
+In 2015, only five students were attending Wyangala Dam Public School.
 This significant decline in numbers was attributed to the ageing population of the Wyangala community and the lack of any new young families within the village and surrounding area.
 Consequently, the school was at risk of closure if student numbers did not increase.
 A meeting to discuss the future of schooling within the village was held on 23 June 2015 with the Director of Public Schools Orange Network, allowing village residents and current and former students to ask questions and to present the case for keeping the school open.
-Any decision by the NSW Department of Education and Training regarding the schools future is to be decided at some future date, not yet determined.
-In 2015, village residents created a working group to launch a campaign to attract new students to the school, this campaign has continued until the present.
+Any decision by the Department of Education and Training regarding the schools future is to be decided at some future date, not yet determined.
+In 2015, village residents created a working group to launch a campaign to attract new students to the school, this campaign continued for a number of years.
+Despite village efforts, the school is at present non-operational due to low enrolment numbers (see community section).

 Fuel service

 In May 2018, fuel supply services at Wyangala, along with several other inland waterways, were closed due to health and safety concerns and a need to upgrade existing facilities.
 Visitors were also banned from carting in their own fuel until a storage and management solution was devised, forcing them to refuel at nearby Cowra.
-After a brief tender period, by October 2018, Penrith-based firm Petrolink Engineering was selected to replace the existing fuel facilities.
+After a brief tender period, by October 2018, Penrith based firm Petrolink Engineering was selected to replace the existing fuel facilities.
 Although their intent was to get fuel facilities back in place before Christmas 2018, they were not restored until February 2019.

 Raising dam wall height

-In 2018, New South Wales Minister for Primary Industries and Regional Water, Niall Blair proposed increasing the height of the Wyangala Dam wall by 10 m "to give greater water security for residents and farmers along the Lachlan River."
-The change in height will increase storage by 50% and provide increased capacity during flood events.
-In addition to the direct costs of the enlargement, current camping areas and other infrastructure will be moved, due to higher water levels once works are complete.
+In 2018, former New South Wales Minister for Primary Industries and Regional Water, Niall Blair proposed increasing the height of the Wyangala Dam wall by 10 m "to give greater water security for residents and farmers along the Lachlan River."
+The change in height was intended to increase storage by 50% and provide increased capacity during flood events.
+In addition to the direct costs of the enlargement, current camping areas and other infrastructure were to be moved, due to higher water levels once works were completed.

-As of October 2019, A$650 million has been allocated to raising the dam wall by the previously suggested height of 10 m.
-This 650 GL increase in dam storage has been funded 50-50 by the State and Federal governments of Australia.
-The Deputy Prime Minister (Member for Riverina) Michael McCormack said "the project was a significant investment for the future", helping secure water supplies during times of drought.
-Work will begin in 2020 and is expected to be completed by 2025.
+In October 2019, $650 million was allocated to raising the dam wall by the previously suggested height of 10 m.
+This 650 GL increase in dam storage was to be funded 50-50 by the State and Federal governments of Australia.
+The Deputy Prime Minister (Member for Riverina) Michael McCormack at the time said "the project was a significant investment for the future", helping secure water supplies during times of drought.
+Work was to begin in 2020 and was expected to be completed by 2025.

+As of October 2023, the proposed upgrade has been cancelled due to increased costs and environmental concerns.